 – Passport Number:

 – Date of Entry:

-We will submit this information to the Vietnam Immigration Office and get your visa approval letter within 3 (three) to 4 (four) business days.
+Once we receive enough information, we will submit it to the Vietnam Immigration Office.
+You can expect to receive your visa approval letter within a processing time of 3 to 5 business days.

-– The Visa On Arrival to Vietnam only works when you arrive by plane to the International Airports of HCM City, Hanoi, Danang, Nha Trang.
+– Visa On Arrival for Vietnam is exclusively applicable when you arrive by air at the international airports of Ho Chi Minh City (formerly Saigon), Hanoi, Danang and Nha Trang.

-If you travel via land (boat or drive) from Laos or Cambodia to Vietnam, please have the Visa in advance because service of Vietnam Immigration Offices at Vietnam borders (in Vinh Suong – Chau Doc or in Moc Bai) is complicated and slow.
+If you plan to travel overland (by boat or road) from Laos or Cambodia into Vietnam, it is advisable to obtain your visa in advance.
+This is because the services provided by Vietnam Immigration Offices at the borders (such as Vinh Suong – Chau Doc or Moc Bai) can be complex and time-consuming.

 |UNITED ARAB EMIRATES

 From 15th August 2023, Vietnam offers e-visas to citizens from all countries and territories, granting them a 90-day stay with multiple entries permitted.

 Foreigners planning to enter Vietnam from abroad can apply for an e-visa either personally or through inviting or guaranteeing agencies and organizations.

 The e-visa fee (25 USD/ single entry) is to be paid through the electronic payment gateway provided by the Immigration Department.
 Please note that this fee is non-refundable in the event of an application being declined.